Canada

 Trade and Cooperation

-Canada is a member of the G7, G20, and WTO.
-It trades extensively with the US, China, and the European Union.
+The country is a member of G7, G20, and WTO.
+It maintains strong trade relations with the United States, China, and the European Union.

 Multicultural Society